saadkhan29/lesson-w04d01-ruby/README.md

 * Variables are instantiated as they are used
 * Written in snake_case.
 That means all lower case with words separated by underscores.
-* Variable names should still be semantic
+* Variable names should still be semantic (relating to meaning in language or logic).
 * Variables are still assigned using a single equals sign ( = )

 ```ruby